 About “New Clothes, New Beginnings”

 The “New Clothes, New Beginnings” distribution, Presented by BHHS Legacy Foundation, takes place each July.
-Each year more than 5,000 children in kindergarten through sixth grade, from 40 school districts and 140 “Title I” schools, participate.
+Every year, more than 5,000 children in kindergarten through sixth grade, from 40 school districts and 140 “Title I” schools, participate.
 Another 5,000 receive backpacks and school supplies as part of our partnership with the BHHS Legacy Foundation Backpack Buddies program.
 Download our sponsorship package and support our efforts.